Dmkk01/Machine-Learning-with-Python/README.md

-# Machine-Learning-with-Python
+# Machine Learning with Python
-A series of machine learning topics implemented in Python
+A series of machine learning topics implemented in Python using the sklearn library

+## Included topics
+### Components of Machine Learning
+### Regression